 These trails are the result of collaboration between the Office for Recreation and Sport, Bicycle SA, Southern Flinders Ranges Development Board and Greening Australia.
 The goodwill of Don & Margaret McCallum, and Rob and Christine Smart and their family cannot be understated.
 Without their hospitality these trails would not exist.

-Pop into our shop to grab a map and the latest info on new cool trails that haven't made it onto the map yet.. there are plenty!
+Pop into Over the Edge Sports to grab a map and the latest info on new cool trails that haven’t made it onto the map yet.. there are plenty!

 This trail is your traditional farmers track for 4WD access and provides the main access to the trail network for cyclists and walkers.
 As the name suggests it is a very enjoyable, fast trail to ride down, but beware the trail surface is highly variable so check your speed.